Many of your questions can be answered on this page.

 Does my University Meal Plan Include Breakfast?

-No, unfortunately there are no University cafeterias that serve breakfast in the summer.
+From Monday-Friday, yes.
 Only brunch is served on either Saturday or Sunday.
 There are several inexpensive places students can cheaply purchase breakfast each day that are located close to their dorm and classrooms.
 In addition, refrigerators are available for rental from the dormitory at registration and there are many stores within walking distance where a student can purchase breakfast supplies and food.

 How can I address special Dietary Needs?

 Please notify us of those needs in advance so we can check with housing to make sure we can accommodate those needs.
 If your child needs Kosher meals please notify us in advance so we can vet it with housing.
 Vegetarian and vegan options are available at the University dining halls.

 Special medical needs, such as diabetes, are handled by our staff and University Health Services, if necessary.
 Please let us know in advance of your particular needs.
 Make sure you have notified and cleared special needs with us in advance of the camp.